Busting DIY Home Improvement Excuses

 Even allowing 10 to 12 hours each day for employment and commuting, that still leaves most of us with at least four hours of discretionary time each day to make good things happen around the house.
 And even if you devoted only half of this time to working towards your home improvement goals, this still gives you more than 10 hours of productive DIY time each week.
 Trouble often sets in, however, when distractions bleed away all your DIY time.
 That’s where a simple DIY schedule fits in.

 This shed used to have rotten holes in the wall and peeling paint.
 The restoration work I did happened during evenings and weekends and in the bits of time I had after my day’s work but before supper.
-I never had a full day to devote to the work, but little work periods really do add up.
+I never had a full day to devote to the work, but even a few hours of work each day really does add up.

 What would your professional life be like if you only showed up for work if and when you pleased?
 Your career would fail, that’s what would happen.
 Structure is essential to success in your career, and it’s the same for do-it-yourself home improvement projects.
 Shut the TV off, tackle DIY work three evenings a week and it won’t be long before you’ll see how a small investment of consistent extra effort yields a huge improvement in your life.
 It’s good exercise, too.